jackytungArticulateAI/demo-release/docs/pull_request_template.md

 - Test case 1: <!-- describe what you tested, with screenshots or videos better -->
 - Test case 2: <!-- describe what you tested, with screenshots or videos better -->
+- Test case 3: <!-- describe what you tested, with screenshots or videos better -->

 ## Reviewers